 The science of drug addiction

 We do have some good science on the physical aspects of addiction.
 We know that addiction is a chronic disease of the brain addiction reward function, brain motivation, memory, and related circuitry.
-When something goes wrong in these circuits, it affects every part of us – biological, physiological, social, spiritual.
+When something goes wrong in these circuits, it affects every part of us – biological, physiological, social, and spiritual.

-Our brain is wired a specific way, but we know that drug addiction, this chronic disease, can actually rewire the circuitry in our mind, our thinking, sending thoughts that drive our actions down the wrong pathways.
+Our brain is wired a specific way, but we know that drug addiction, this chronic disease, can actually rewire the circuitry in our mind, our thinking, and sending thoughts that drive our actions down the wrong pathways.
 When that happens, we have social, psychological, spiritual and biological manifestations, none of which are good.
 We know that addiction is progressive without treatment or engagement in recovery activities and can ultimately result in disability or premature death.

 One thing that happens when addiction begins to rewire the brain is we lose the ability to evaluate the pros and cons of our behaviour rightly.
 We can’t correctly assess what costs and benefits are.

 The normal mind thinks, “Why can’t you feel good just because of the fact you’re alive, you’re loved, you have a good life, you materially have the things you need?”
 But as an addict, those things don’t make them feel good.
 They should, but they don’t.

 So instead, they decide that they will do all these other things that they think will make them feel good.
 Of course, none of them ultimately do.
 They may make them feel good for an hour, a day, a week, six months; and then, of course, they dramatically ruin their lives when they realize that the addiction has overtaken them – which increases their feelings of low self-esteem, self-worth, and confidence that caused all this to begin with.
 This is the reason they call it a deadly spiral.